elzetia/Documentation/docs/RedM/stable.md

 -- @param amount - amount used
 -- @param meta - meta of item
--- @param remove - if the item have to be removed or not --@return true if the item is used
+-- @param remove - if the item have to be removed or not -- @return true if the item is used
 Config.UseItem = function(source,item,amount,meta,remove)
 end
 ```